-begins by describing the different types of stoma and outlines what is involved in reversing them from a surgeon's point of view.
-He also talks about the likely length of hospital stays and complications that can sometimes arise.
-Shelley Biddles and Diana Wilson, colorectal and stoma nurses with many years' experience, then consider the advantages and possible problems associated with a reversal.
-They provide guidance on how to prepare for a meeting with your surgeon and information to help you decide whether to proceed if reversal surgery is an option for you.
-10 Support from Colostomy UK 15
+Oliver Shihab, Surgical Registrar at the Pelican Cancer Foundation4begins by describing the different types of stoma and outlines what is involved in reversing them from a surgeon's point of view.
+He also talks about the likely length of hospital stays and complications that can sometimes arise.4

+Shelley Biddles and Diana Wilson, colorectal and stoma nurses10with many years' experience, then consider the advantages and possible problems associated with a reversal.
+They provide guidance on how to prepare for a meeting with your surgeon and information to help you decide whether to proceed if reversal surgery is an option for you.10

+Support from Colostomy UK